 Be careful at this step!
 Indeed, velvet is more fragile than it seems.
 Without caution, you risk "burning" or shining your beautiful velvet irreparably.

-To open a seam, gently press with the tip of the iron to focus only on the seam at the risk of shining.
+To open a seam, gently press with the tip of the iron to focus only on the seam to avoid shining.

 10. Facings and finishes